ChrisDuffley/stationPlaylist/readme.md

 Version 4.0 supports SPL Studio 5.00 and later, with 3.x released designed to provide some new features from 4.0 for users using earlier versions of Studio.

 * New SPL Assistant keys, including schedule time for the track (S) and remaining duration for the playlist (D).
 In addition, for Studio 5.x, added playlist modification (Y) and track pitch (Shift+P).
+* Added a command (Alt+NvDA+2) to set song intro alarm time between 1 and 9 seconds.

 ## Changes for 3.0